 Dr. Richard Davidson Cowan was born in North Dumphries Twp., near Galt, Ontario on the 25th of June, 1887.
 His parents William Davidson Cowan and the former Annie Chisholm, were farmers.
-He had an older brother named William (William’s twin sister died at birth), a younger brother named Thomas and a little sister named Maggie.
-He was educated locally and graduated from Galt Collegiate Institute before attending The University of Toronto Faculty of Medicine.
+He had an older brother named William James Cowan (William’s twin sister died at birth), a younger brother named Thomas Chisholm Cowan and a little sister named Margaret Chisholm Cowan.
+Dr. Cowan was educated locally and graduated from Galt Collegiate Institute before attending The University of Toronto Faculty of Medicine.
 He graduated M.B. in 1915.

 Dr. Cowan had been in the Army Medical Corp Militia prior to enlisting in the Army as a Captain on the 21st of September, 1916, during World War I. He was 5’6″, 130 lbs and grey eyes.
 Dr. Cowan served his country in England and France with the 78th Canadian Infantry Battalion.
 On the 7th of January 1918, Dr. Cowan was admitted to the Canadian Convalescent Hospital in Bearwood, Wokingham, England with varicella (chicken pox).
 He was transferred on the 14th of January, 1918 to the Bridge Street Isolation Hospital in Reading.
 After 3 weeks, he returned to duty.
 He arrived in France on the 17th of August, 1918.
 He was discharged in 1919.